KentaTheBugMaker/PMXUtil/README.md

         PMXWriter::write(writer);
 ```
 ## Note
- this crate under construction so outputed pmx file is not valid format because they don't have rigidbody section and joint section
+This crate is under construction so PMX 2.0 support is correct but PMX2.1 soft body is not supported.

  more example for https://github.com/t18b219k/PMXViewer_VK